zenomt/webid-auth-protocol/README.md

   4. Verifies the signature of the `proof_token` with the `cnf` claim of the `id_token`;

-  5. Verifies the `proof_token`'s `aud` is an absolute URI for this server and the protection space for which this endpoint is responsible;
+  5. Verifies the `proof_token`'s `aud` is an absolute URI for a resource in the protection space for which this endpoint is responsible;

-  6. Verifies the `proof_token`'s `nonce` (for example, confirming it was really issued by this server, not too far in the past, hasn't been redeemed yet, and was issued for a request for the `aud` claim);
+  6. Verifies the `proof_token`'s `nonce` (for example, confirming it was really issued by this system, not too far in the past, hasn't been redeemed yet, and was issued for a request for the `aud` claim);

   7. Loads and parses the WebID document to extract the OIDC Issuer (if